aws-observability/aws-rum-web/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Local Development Tools

+The `Examples/` directory contains tools to help developers locally debug RUM telemetry without any dependencies:

+-   **aws-rum-web-ui** - Captures and visualizes RUM payloads via a local server and React UI
+-   **spa-react-demo** - Single Page Application example demonstrating RUM integration in a React app

+These tools are designed for local debugging and testing of RUM telemetry collection.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.